-In this verse we come to the third of seven divine directives in chapter three: “Put on.”
-First the negative, “put off,” now the positive “put on.”
+In this verse, we come to the third of seven divine directives in chapter three: “Put on.”
+First, the negative, “put off,” now the positive “put on.”
 We must discard the old garments before we put on the new.
-We must put off the behavior of the sinful self and put on the garments of our life in Christ.
+We must put off the sinful self’s behavior and put on the garments of our life in Christ.
 We put off six garments of the old man and put on eight garments of the new man.

 It is not enough to “put off” something; we must “put on” something.
 We must put off the sins of verses 8 and 9, anger, etc. but we must also put on “tender mercies,” etc.

 We need to deck ourselves out in the new man.
 The Christian never looks better than when dressed in the garments of the new man.

 The logic of commitment to the Lord goes something like this.
 If we owe all to the Lord, he should have all of us.
 This is the logic of love.
 There is a close connection between God’s grace and our response to him.
 Grace and gratitude are from the same word in Greek.
 The virtues in the following list root themselves in our election.